If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 Adjust the balance so that the large and small swords are the same length when the knit tie is tied.

-How to tie a knit tie – The oriental knot (11) “Finish the knot by shaping it!
+How to tie a knit tie Oriental knot (11) “Shape the knit tie and you are done!

-When the collar of the shirt is taken down, balance the shape and position of the collar and it is finished.
+Once the collar of the shirt is down, adjust the shape and position of the collar to balance and complete the knot.

 This knot is mainly used for regular ties and thin knit ties, but if you are using it for thick knit ties, the key is to tighten it up tightly.
 If the knot is loose, the knot will look large and awkward.
 Incidentally, in France, knit ties are sometimes called “the scream of silk” because of the sound they make when they are tightened.